-16.1-15-43.
-WHEN SPECIAL ELECTION ORDERED.)
-If there is no choice for a district office, other than member of the legislative assembly, or a state office because any two or more persons have equal and the highest number of votes, the governor, by proclamation, shall order a new election.

-16.1-15-44.
-SECRETARY OF STATE TO RECORD STATEMENT OF GENERAL OR SPECIAL ELECTION, PREPARE CERTIFICATES OF ELECTION, PUBLISH STATEMENT.)
+- 16.1-15-43.
+WHEN SPECIAL ELECTION ORDERED.
+If there is no choice for a district office, other than member of the legislative assembly, or a state office because any two or more persons have equal and the highest number of votes, the governor, by proclamation, shall order a new election. - 16.1-15-44.
+SECRETARY OF STATE TO RECORD STATEMENT OF GENERAL OR SPECIAL ELECTION, PREPARE CERTIFICATES OF ELECTION, PUBLISH STATEMENT.
 After receiving each certified statement and determination made by the state canvassing board, the secretary of state shall record the same in his office and shall prepare and transmit to each of the persons declared to be elected, a certificate of election as provided in this chapter.
 If the election results indicate that any candidate is entitled to demand a recount pursuant to subsection 1 of section 16.1-16-01, the secretary of state shall not prepare or deliver the certificate of election until the time to demand a recount has expired, or the recount results have been determined and the winner declared, whichever is later.
-The secretary of state shall cause a copy of the certified statement and determination to be published in the official newspaper of Burleigh County.

-16.1-15-45.
-FORM OF CERTIFICATE OF ELECTION FOR STATE OFFICERS - SIGNATURES.)
+The secretary of state shall cause a copy of the certified statement and determination to be published in the official newspaper of Burleigh County. - 16.1-15-45.
+FORM OF CERTIFICATE OF ELECTION FOR STATE OFFICERS SIGNATURES.
 A certificate of election shall be prepared by the secretary of state for each person elected to a state or a district office.
-The certificate, in substance, shall be in the following form:

-At an elect ion held 1 on the day of

-, 19 elec

-office of of t his state for the terr n of

-years from the day of

-in the year (or, if to fill a vacancy, for the residue of the term ending on the day of , 19), and until his successor is duly elected and qualified.
-Given at Bismarck this day of , 19.
+The certificate, in substance, shall be in the following form: - At an election held on the ------ day of ------, 19----, 19----- was elected to the office of ------ of this state for the term of ----- years from the ------ day of ------- in the year ------ (or, if to fill a vacancy, for the residue of the term ending on the ------ day of -----, 19----), and until his successor is duly elected and qualified.
+Given at Bismarck this ------ day of ------, 19----.